-With 17 years experience in the field, we have developed a team which provides psychotherapy, counselling, CBT, and Logotherapy.
+With 18 years experience in the field, we have developed a team which provides psychotherapy, counselling, CBT, and Logotherapy.
 We aim to offer your first appointment within a week of your initial enquiry.
-We work from rooms located in Harley Street, Liverpool Street, Rochester and Tunbridge Wells .
+Therapy takes place in rooms located in Harley Street, Liverpool Street, Rochester and Tunbridge Wells .

 Contact us now for a free confidential chat with an experienced therapist to discuss your options.

 Why choose Harley Street Counselling and Training?

 1. Our therapists listen to your needs and place you at the centre of the work.

 Harley Street Counselling and Training have the desire to understand your wants, needs, aspirations and goals.
 We are interested in how you want to work with us, which gives us the best chance of working collaboratively.
 Our work is underpinned by the person-centred approach, whilst integrating potent ways of working that is largely dependent on what you need from us.
 We hope that this gives you the sense that you are working with someone.
 As we offer a private counselling service, we are not pre-occupied by weekly form filling that eats away at your session time.

 2. We recognise and accept that everyone is unique.

 Therefore, we do not encourage manualised therapy where one size fits all.